To find out about the 1671 Yoxall Penny click here.

 There are probably many villagers who remember the Country Festivals and Barn Dances that used to take place on Goose Green and it would be great to bring some life back to this area which is in heart of the community.

 The Woodland Trust has delivered 300 trees which were planted with the help of local volunteers.
+All are doing well and the area around the trees will be trimmed shortly.

 We have been encouraged by many local villagers who have offered advice, support and encouragement.
 Yoxall Camera Club are recording the various stages of the work, so we hope to publish some visual updates in the coming months.